Using Expensive Enterprise Software to be More ‘Lean Startup’

 We took this concept even further over my years at Q. From the beginning, the company had been envisioned as an ‘operating system for the physical space’.
 But despite our vision, we had been built as a completely vertical service provider serving a few key categories and markets.
 To realize our vision, we needed to evolve into a marketplace, and in doing so, change not only our USPs and business model, but also our product and operational model.

 My team helped realize this change.
 We used 3rd party software to create the first versions of invoicing and of matchmaking (pairing supply and demand): two fundamentally core functions of a marketplace.
 Shockingly, these features ran on Salesforce for over a year as we scaled our marketplace (!), allowing our Product, Engineering and Design team to focus on the UX of the procurement experience.
-When our Engineers were ready to replace these features, they benefitted from a year’s worth of problem space knowledge and tweaking; and were able to build exactly what was needed, the first time.
+When our Engineers were ready to replace these features, they benefitted from a year’s worth of my team’s problem space knowledge and tweaking; and built exactly what was needed, the first time.